Skip to main content

 Food:

 At 15,000 VND (€0.56)per super delicious plate, how could you go wrong?
-Note: They put spring rolls on the table when you sit down…The spring rolls are not complimentary but only cost 2000 VND (€0.07) each, so go ahead pal…have a springroll.
+Note: They put spring rolls on the table when you sit down…The spring rolls are not complimentary but only cost 2000 VND (€0.07) each, so go ahead pal…have a spring roll.

-Tu Hanh Vegetarian is a little out of town but is a really nice restauarant with an interesting menu.
+Tu Hanh Vegetarian is a little out of town but is a really nice restaurant with an interesting menu.
 From soups and noodles to reasonably priced rice dishes such as veggie tuna with pineapple or veggie pork with coconut.
 Dishes started at 35,000 VND (€1.30)

-So, as the Looney tunes would say e-debe, e-debe, we see Da Lats all folks!!
+So, as the Looney Tunes would say e-debe, e-debe, we see Da Lats all folks!!
 If you fancy a giggle or a more visual presentation, you can watch our Instagram highlights here.

 As always please send us a message or leave a comment just let us know you’re still out there!!